Kilt, Black Watch tartan

 Taking it further

-For dress up situations where you could not go without your best evening suit, you might need some extras.
+For dress up situations where you should otherwise wear your best evening suit or a tux, you might consider some extras.

 A sgian dubh